debjan/sublime-acp/README.md

 ## Requirements

 - Sublime Text 4+
-- One or more ACP-compatible agents installed on your PATH
+- One or more ACP-compatible agents installed

 ## Documentation